 The great thing about teaching emotions is that this ties in with my inference lessons in reading.
 One of my favorite games to teach emotions and inferences is through this easy to prep Taboo-like game.
-I write a large list of emotions on a large piece of chart paper, and for every emotion on the chart paper, I make an index card with just that word on it.
+I write a list of emotions on a large piece of chart paper, and for each one, I make an index card with just that word on it.
 One student selects an index card, and does not look at the word on the card.
 I show everyone, except the student selected, the emotion card.
 Like in the game Taboo, the selected student tries to select the emotion they may be feeling.
 Their classmates may give them clues about how they may look or act when one feels that emotion.
-When the student accurately guesses the emotion, a new player is selected.
+When the student accurately guesses the emotion, we select a new player.

 There are five key active listening techniques students can use to become a more effective listener.
 The first is to pay attention.
 Good listeners give the speaker their undivided attention, and look at the speaker directly.
 The second technique is that the listener should also show that s/he is listening with their own body language and gestures.
-A third technique is to provide feedback and to try to understand what is being said.
-This may require the listener to reflect on what is being said and to ask questions.
+A third technique is to provide feedback and to try to understand what someone else is saying.
+This may require the listener to reflect on what they hear and to ask questions.
 The fourth technique encourages the listener to avoid interrupting with counter arguments.
 The fifth step is to respond appropriately, as the listener should be respond openly and respectfully.

 Perspective taking is crucial for today’s students.
 Whether it’s debating an issue from various sides, or seeing an event from point of view, perspective taking can lead students to question assumptions.
-Stepping into another’s shoes helps kids understand others.
-During our American Revolution unit, students write two newspaper articles about the Revolution-one for a patriot newspaper and one for a loyalist newspaper.
-This can be done with almost any major historical event or scientific discovery.
+Stepping into another’s shoes helps kids understand others and is helpful for teaching empathy.
+During our American Revolution unit, students write two newspaper articles about the Revolution: one for a patriot newspaper and one for a loyalist newspaper.
+This works with almost any major historical event or scientific discovery.

 You can also encourage perspective taking with current events or issues within the classroom.
 For example, every year one of my students has a birthday party where not everyone is invited.
 Even if the invitations are not passed out at school, word still gets around, and feelings are hurt.
 Before such incidents, I like to think of real-life examples and have students analyze the different perspectives of each person involved.
 You can download the form below here.

-I consistently read mentor texts in my reading and writing workshop, and I love finding books that can also be used to teach empathy and that lend themselves to discussions about how we could have handled a situation differently.
+I consistently read mentor texts in my reading and writing workshop.
+I love finding books that can also be used in teaching empathy and lend themselves to discussions about how we could have handled a situation differently.
 A Cambridge University study by Maria Nikolajeva, professor of education, found that “reading fiction provides an excellent training for young people in developing and practising empathy and theory of mind, that is, understanding of how other people feel and think”.
 Neuroscience backs this up.
 Researchers at Emory University in Atlanta, US, say that fiction tricks our brains into thinking we are part of the story.
 The empathy we feel for characters wires our brains to have the same sensitivity towards real people.

-Many classrooms build community and use that time to develop empathy through morning meeting.
-Once again, I believe in complete transparency, so I will say that I am FAR from an expert with morning meeting.
+Many classrooms build community and use that time for developing and teaching empathy through morning meeting.
+I believe in complete transparency, so I will say that I am FAR from an expert with morning meeting.
 I had not considered implementing it when I was self-contained.
 This year, for the first time, I teach three groups of students, so I only have one hour and 15 minutes to teach my math and science lessons.
 There just isn’t a way for me to make it work.
 However, I absolutely see the value in morning meetings, and if/when I go back to a self-contained classroom, I am definitely going to use the approach.

-It sounds like a great way to start the day, and from what I’ve read it is possible to whittle the time down to about 15-20 minutes.
+It sounds like a great way to start the day.
+From what I’ve read, it is possible to whittle the time down to about 15-20 minutes.
 You can read more about morning meetings here.

 Hopefully these lessons will help your classroom become a more caring and empathetic community of learners.
 What strategies have you found to be successful in teaching empathy?